 Disadvantages of EU Membership to UK include:

-- Problems of Euro.
+- Problems of the Euro.
 Membership of the EU doesn’t necessarily mean membership of the Euro.
 But, the EU has placed great emphasis on the Single Currency.
-However, it has proved to have many problems.
+However, it has proved to have many problems and contributed to low rates of economic growth and high unemployment across the EU.
 See: Problems of Euro

 - Pressure towards austerity.
 Since 2008, many southern European countries have faced pressure from the EU to pursue austerity – spending cuts to meet budget deficit targets, but in the middle of a recession these austerity measures have contributed to prolonged economic stagnation.